(Case Study) How This Consultancy Cut Back 30% of Its Services Yet Improved Profitability

 However, service expansion can quickly dilute expertise, increase costs, and reduce margins and profits.
 I’ve seen this repeatedly.

 That’s what happened to my client, too.
-While the addition of the new HR services in 2012 attracted new clients and revenue, the consultancy learned it could not charge premium rates for the HR services and had to constantly chase new business.
+While the addition of new HR services in 2012 attracted new clients and revenue, the consultancy learned it could not charge premium rates for those services and had to continually chase (not 'attract') new business.

 Luckily, they were able to return to their foundational expertise and reposition the firm, solidifying its trajectory toward becoming a high-performing consultancy.